gravitational/teleport/rfd/0XYZ-nested-accesslists.md

 # Implementation considerations

-The implementation will not support looping within the heirarchy as this would introduce confusing options for configuration and will return an error if loops are introduced, as they dont have obvious real world use cases.
+The implementation will not support cycles within the heirarchy as this would introduce confusing options for configuration.
+Teleport will return an error if a cycle are introduced.

+Errors over cycles in the heirarchy will be detected and returned at access list insertion/update time.

+Access list heirarchys will only recurse up to 10 layers deep initially.

+Access lists will need to be allowed to have empty grants so access lists can represent only users and permisisons can be assigned purely through membership in other lists.

 # Examples